mikkelklitlund/Punchly/README.md

 - Uses **Prisma** ORM
 - Follows a **three-layered architecture** (Routes, Services, Repositories)
 - **Dependency Injection** for modularity and testability
+- Swagger docs can be found at `http://localhost:4000/api/docs`

 ### Frontend